 1. Old Aberdeen - If you’re studying at the University of Aberdeen, this is the ultimate student spot.
 Old Aberdeen has cobblestone streets, historic buildings, and green spaces.
 Popular housing here includes Trinity Court and Froghall.

 2. Ruthrieston - This is a great spot for Robert Gordon University (RGU) students.
 It has a calm, residential vibe but is still close to the city.
 With great public transport links, students can easily access the campus and the city centre.
-207 King Street is a top student accommodation in this neighbourhood!
+207 King Street is a top student accommodation in Aberdeen!

 3. Edinburgh City Centre - If you enjoy being in the middle of the action, the city centre has it all.
 You'll find shopping areas, great restaurants, trendy cafes, and lively nightlife.
 A few good accommodations here are iQ Elliott House and iQ The Mont.

-5. Haymarket - If you love to travel or need easy access to public transport, Haymarket is the place to be.
+4. Haymarket - If you love to travel or need easy access to public transport, Haymarket is the place to be.
 With fantastic train and bus connections, students can explore Scotland beyond Aberdeen.
 The area features a mix of modern apartments and historic townhouses, making it a stylish yet practical choice.
 Gorgie is a top accommodation choice located in Haymarket!

 1. Off-campus accommodation: £300 - £800 per month